 I also believe being an author means more than just being able to write more than what you love.
 It means being a marketer, a promoter, and a public speaker.
 You need to be versed in things other than just grammar.
 You need to understand networking with people, what image you portray when online or when at a convention, and know what new technology is out there and how you can make it work for you.
 That’s the difference between being a writer and being an author.”

 Tee has now returned to writing fiction with The Ministry of Peculiar Occurrences series, written with his wife, Pip Ballantine. he still dabbles in non-fiction, having panned with his wife Social Media for Writers and returning for the Third Edition of Podcasting for Dummies.
 When Tee is not creating something on his Macintosh, he enjoys a good run, a good swim, martial arts (which he will start up again, someday), and putting together new playlists to write by.
 His other hobbies include cigars and scotch, which he regards the same way as anime and graphic novels: “I don’t know everything about them, but I know what I like.”
 (And he likes Avo and Arturo Fuente for his smoke, Highland Park for his scotch!)
-He enjoys life in Virginia alongside Pip, his daughter, and five cats.
+He enjoys life in Virginia alongside Pip, their daughter, and three cats.